 Heating and cooling accounts for 50 to 70 percent of the energy used in the average American home, according to the U.S. Department of Energy.

 Reducing the air leakage by insulating your home will make a difference in your heating and cooling bills.
-When insulating your home you can choose from foam, fiberglass and cellulose.
+When insulating your home you can choose from foam, fiberglass, and cellulose.

 Traditional forms of insulation – fiberglass and cellulose – are resistant to heat that is transferred through conduction.
 Traditional doesn’t always mean more efficient.
-Traditional insulation tends to poorly protect against air flow, thus contributing to discomfort in your home and energy loss.
+Traditional insulation tends to poorly protect against airflow, thus contributing to discomfort in your home and energy loss.

 With our experience, we know when it comes to reducing air leakage and reducing energy bills, foam insulation is the best option since it provides both heat resistance and an air seal.
 Foam insulation throughout an entire home seals the building envelope, which doesn't allow unwanted air movement into or out of the home.

 Getting Started with a Free Estimate

-If you live in Michigan’s lower peninsula and are ready to schedule a free in-home estimate give us a call at 866-900-3626, or fill out the form on our website.
 You can also check out our budget calculator to give you a rough idea of the cost to insulate your home.